-'Octopus tentacles' make future operations more flexibleDecember 19th, 2013 in Surgery /
+'Octopus tentacles' make future operations more flexibleDecember 19, 2013 in Medicine & Health / Surgery

 The rigidity of current surgical instruments means it is sometimes only possible to remove part of a brain tumour.
 Limitations such as these led Professor Paul Breedveld to develop a fundamentally new class of flexible surgical instruments, inspired by the anatomy of octopus tentacles.
 In his inaugural address on Wednesday 11 December, Prof. Breedveld will include an animation showing how an operation with this new type of instrument will be performed.